Do you want to learn how to write a product review?

 Another important point is that you want to put your review on your own website.
 As Michael Hyatt would say, ” Don’t build your business on rented land.”

-Don’t get me wrong all of these platforms have there place but the last thing you want to do is build your entire business on some else’s platform where the rules could change.
+Don’t get me wrong all of these platforms have their place but the last thing you want to do is build your entire business on some else’s platform where the rules could change.

 Putting reviews on your own website gives you full control for the long term.